ahmedabassi/fb-scraper/readme.md

 #How to run:

-##    - docker-compose up --build
+##    - docker-compose up -d --build

-##    - access through URL: localhost:8000
+##    - access main page through URL: localhost:8000

+##    - access APIs through URL: localhost:8000/docs

+Please use: <mark style="background-color: lightblue">docker exec -it elydata_web_1 bash -c "./tuto.sh" </mark> for futher instruction on how to use the App.

 #Available routes: